 What Is M1 Finance?

-M1 Finance is a financial services company that offers brokerage accounts, a cash management program, and margin trading.
+M1 Finance is a financial services company that acts as a hybrid between traditional robo advisors and typical brokerages.

 The platform uses a unique portfolio construction system centered around “pies” that gives you total control of how your portfolio looks.

 The pies let you control how your portfolio looks and specify your asset allocation.

 Due to the amount of freedom M1 provides, they do not offer special tools like tax loss harvesting or retirement planning.

 If you want a more hands-on platform that can help you with things like tax loss harvesting or expert investment advice, you might want to look at full-service robo advisors or a wealth management firm.

 M1 finance was founded in 2015 by Brian Barnes.

 Brian was taught the value of investing at a young age by his parents, who made sure he knew that investing is a serious matter with real stakes.

 He would invest in the market through a brokerage account that his parents set up for him.

 They would let him decide which stocks would be bought in the account as long as he did his own research and made a compelling case for each investment.